 Mowing dikes

-Almost everywhere we mow twice a year.
+We mow twice a year almost everywhere.
 Between June 1 and July 15, we leave half of the vegetation standing.
-Birds, amphibians, reptiles, butterflies and other animal species can settle there or take refuge there.
-Before we mow the first round, the dikes are checked by ecological experts for breeding birds and other nests.
-Those nests are digitally marked and we mow around them.
-Or we don't mow that plot.
-We almost always dispose of the clippings as well.
-During the second round of mowing between September 1 and October 15, we mow everything.
-This allows us to properly inspect the dikes for damage before the start of the storm season.
+Birds, amphibians, reptiles, butterflies, and other animal species can settle there or flee there.
+Before we start mowing the first round, ecological experts check the dikes for nesting birds and other nests.
+These nests are digitally marked and we mow around them.
+Or we don't mow that plot at all.
+We almost always remove the clippings.
+During the second mowing round between September 1 and October 15, we mow everything.
+This allows us to thoroughly inspect the dikes for damage before the storm season begins.

 Mowing for water safety

-We mow the dikes for water safety: a good dike lining protects the dike and keeps the soil with the roots firmly together.
-An additional advantage is that mowing allows us to better see where bare spots are and or other damage that needs to be repaired.
-Therefore, in September, prior to the storm season, the entire dike is mowed.
+We mow the dikes for water safety: good dike covering protects the dike and keeps the soil firmly together with the roots.
+An additional advantage is that mowing allows us to see more clearly where there are bare patches and whether there is any other damage that needs to be repaired.
+That is why the entire dike is mowed in September, prior to the storm season.

-If we do not mow, the vegetation becomes more overgrown and only the fastest growing plants such as grasses, nettles and thistles are retained.
-If these continue to grow, nothing grows underneath them, creating bare spots, which in turn leads to erosion.
-And that puts water safety at risk.
-Mowing helps plant diversity because it also gives vulnerable species, such as herbs or species that emerge later in the year, a chance to flourish.
-And mowing also ensures healthy soil.
+If we don't mow, the vegetation becomes overgrown and only the fastest-growing plants, such as grasses, nettles, and thistles, remain.
+If these continue to grow, nothing else will grow underneath them, creating bare patches, which in turn leads to erosion.
+This compromises water safety.
+Mowing helps plant diversity because it gives vulnerable species, such as herbs or species that emerge later in the year, a chance to flourish.
+Mowing also ensures healthy soil.

 Mowing and removal

 Mowing is done mechanically by a contractor or by our own employees.
-We almost always dispose of the clippings.
-If clippings are left for a while, insects can escape and find a safe haven.
-If the clippings are left for too long, bald patches are created.
-These are suitable places for dominant grasses, nettles and thistles to grow and multiply.
-And we don't want that to happen.
-By removing grass clippings we actually stimulate (flowering) herbs that enhance biodiversity.
-Removing them also reduces the amount of nutrients in the soil, which (oddly enough) is also better for biodiversity.
+We almost always remove the clippings.
+If the clippings are left lying around for a while, insects can escape and find a safe haven.
+If the clippings are left lying around for too long, bare patches will appear.
+These are suitable growing places for dominant grasses, nettles, and thistles, which will then multiply.
+And we don't want that.
+By removing the clippings, we encourage (flowering) herbs, which in turn enhances biodiversity.
+Removal also means that fewer nutrients end up in the soil, which (oddly enough) is also better for biodiversity.

-Around our locks and yards, we keep the grass short for accessibility.
+We keep the grass short around our locks and yards to ensure accessibility.
 This allows us to work there safely.